aliaroslan/predicting-traffic-patterns-at-road-junctions/README.md

 ## Description
 ###### In this project, we are predicting traffic patterns in each of these four junctions for the next 4 months.
 The dataset was taken from [Kaggle.com | Time Series in IOT (Internet of Things)](https://www.kaggle.com/vetrirah/ml-iot?select=train_ML_IOT.csv)

+###### This project aims to build a reliable traffic behaviour forecasting model that can be incorporated into a smart traffic light system to alleviate congestions at intersections.

 ## Installation
 ### Streamlit run on localhost